Greencells Group

 Greencells Group, based in Saarbrücken, is an internationally active provider of EPC and O&M services for large-scale photovoltaic systems.
-With a total installed capacity of over 3 GWp, Greencells is one of the pioneers and now the leading EPC service provider in Europe.
+With a total installed capacity of over 3 GWp, Greencells is the leading EPC service provider in Europe.

 Company

 History

 Greencells was founded in Saarbrücken in 2009 and initially specialized in the installation of large-scale photovoltaic systems.
 In the years that followed, the company developed into an internationally active provider of turnkey EPC (engineering, procurement, and construction) and O&M (operations and maintenance) services for large-scale photovoltaic systems.
 In 2018, the value chain was expanded to include project development.
 At the end of 2024, the project development division was successfully sold to a consortium of Davidson Kempner and Nature Infrastructure Capital.

 Since 2018, the Zahid Group, one of Forbes ME's Top 100 Family Businesses, has been a strategic investor in the Greencells Group.

 Services

 Greencells offers turnkey services in engineering, procurement, and construction (EPC) as well as operation and maintenance (O&M) for solar power plants.
 The company implements large-scale photovoltaic projects worldwide and supports customers throughout the entire project lifecycle.
 Construction quality is ensured by, among other things, in-house installation teams at the regional hub in Romania.